onera/Cassiopee/Cassiopee/CPlot/doc/source/tkCassiopee.rst

 Cassiopee:Edge
 -----------------

+This menu gathers applets related to edge creation/modification.

     - **tkCanvas**: enables to create a canvas for mesh positioning or drawing.
 The position and size of the canvas can be modified.

     - **tkPoint**: enables to draw points.